Frequently Asked Questions

 If an employee uses either Sick or Annual leave, nothing different happens.
 Health insurance premiums are deducted from your paycheck as usual.
 However, if an employee has no accrued leave and must use LWOP, Accounting Services will make arrangements for the employee to pay the employee portion of the premium.
 LSUHSC-NO will continue to pay the employer portion of the premium on your behalf while you are on FMLA.

 Annual leave is provided primarily for vacations and handling personal affairs.
 It can only be used when approved by your supervisor.
 Sick leave is provided when an employee is prevented from performing duties because of a personal illness, medical, optical or dental appointment.

 A maximum of two days may be granted on any one occasion to attend the funeral or burial rites of a parent, stepparent, child, stepchild, brother, stepbrother, sister, stepsister, spouse, mother-in-law, father-in-law, grandparent, or grandchild.

 How do I prepare an unclassified position description?

-An unclassified position description guide is available on the web to assist you.
+Position descriptions are completed in PeopleAdmin.
+Guidance on how to use PeopleAdmin can be found under HR Resource.
+An unclassified position description guide is available on the web to assist you with the type of information needed for the description.
 If you need further assistance, please contact our Compensation staff at (504) 568-4226.

 Where can I get sample position descriptions for various positions?

-Some sample generic position descriptions can be obtained via our website.
+You can access your own position description and descriptions of unclassified staff reporting into you through PeopleAdmin System.
+Some sample generic position descriptions can be obtained via the compensation page of our website.
 For any other position that is not posted, please contact our Compensation staff at (504) 568-4226.

 For all unclassified positions that require a position description, please contact our compensation office at (504) 568-4226 for assistance.
 For all faculty positions, please contact your dean's office for assistance with current salary ranges.